Do you have a hard time finding the right candidate? Then, maybe you are just using the wrong recruitment model for your business.

 Recruiting can be tricky, especially if you are looking for management or board-level staff.
 Thus, when wanting to find and secure top leadership talent, employers will usually partner with an executive search agency.
 These agencies typically operate within a particular sector and have extensive knowledge of the market.
 Moreover, they have access to board directors and senior executives across industries, which allows them to build large pools of top executive talent.

-This is a particularly relationship-driven recruitment model: the executive search firm will work closely with you to understand your organization’s needs and requirements, as well as what you want from a candidate, both in terms of skills and character.
+This is a particularly relationship-driven recruitment model: the executive search firm will work closely with you to understand your organisation’s needs and requirements, as well as what you want from a candidate, both in terms of skills and character.
 Then, will often act on your company’s behalf to identify and engage with prospective candidates.

 Executive search recruiters usually work on a retained basis, meaning that they get paid an upfront fee before receiving additional payment once a successful placement is made.
 Also, it is not unusual to pay an executive search firm to carry out extensive market mappings for your business.